DonnieData/Credit_Risk_Analysis/README.md

 Using Resampling Models and Classifiers to Predict Credit Risk

 ## Overview
-The purpose of this anaylsis is to test how machine models are able to asses credit card risk.
+The purpose of this analysis is to test how machine models are able to assess credit card risk.
 Included models are RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.

 ## Results